FREQUENTLY ASKED QUESTIONS

 - For your safety, bag checks will be conducted at entry points.

 - Students who will be completing their degree requirements during the summer or fall 2017 terms are eligible to request Commencement e-tickets.

 - Remote Viewing Areas will also be available for guests who do not have a ticket.
-McKnight Hall is located in the Cone Center which is within walking distance from Dale F. Halton Arena (James H. Barnhardt Student Activity Center).
-Guests may also be dropped off and picked up at the Cone Center entrance on University Road.
+McKnight Hall is located in the Bonnie E. Cone Center which is within walking distance from Dale F. Halton Arena (James H. Barnhardt Student Activity Center).
+Guests may be dropped off and picked up at the Cone Center entrance on University Road.
 Elevator access to McKnight Hall is available.
-Guests who need wheelchair asisstance must bring or rent their own wheelchair.
-Wheelchairs are grenerally available for short-term rental from medical supply stores and some pharmacies.
-The Student Union movie theater is located on the 1st floor of the Student Union next to Outtakes Quick Cuisine.
+Guests who need wheelchair assistance must bring or rent their own wheelchair.
+Wheelchairs are generally available for short-term rental from medical supply stores and some pharmacies.
+The Popp Martin Student Union movie theater is located on the 1st floor of the Student Union next to Outtakes Quick Cuisine.
 Floor level seating is available but limited.
-Guests wishing to sit in the Remote Viewing Areas can download a campus map here or pick one up at the Arena Ticket Office next to the Barnhardt Student Activity Center (SAC) when they arrive on campus.
+Guests wishing to sit in the Remote Viewing Areas can download a campus map here or pick one up at the Arena Ticket Office next to the Student Activity Center (SAC) when they arrive on campus.

 10. Do graduates need a ticket?

 Graduates do NOT need a ticket and should enter the building where the "Graduate Entrance" signs are posted.

 Children aged 2 and under who can sit comfortably on an adult’s lap for 2 hours will not need a ticket.
 Children over the age of 2 will require a ticket.